CODID19 UPDATE TO SERVICE

 At this time we are encouraging postal orders.
 For postal buttonholes / press studs / eyelets etc the garments HAVE TO BE MARKED CORRECTLY.
 Follow the instructions below or get in touch if you need any advice.

-If you have difficulty getting into London we have a new postal service for buttonholes that might be helpful for you (and most likely cheaper than a train fare into London).
+If you have difficulty getting into London our postal service for buttonholes might be helpful for you (and most likely cheaper than a train fare into London).